OUR POSITIONS

 “Feral” animals require an altogether different kind of intervention to give them quality of life.
 AWLQ is exploring the legal, welfare, wildlife and community impacts of un-owned/free-roaming/feral cats and is interested in developing appropriate strategies to give equal consideration to their lives which may include, trap/neuter/return strategies and recruiting and training foster carers to socialise cats for adoption.

-• Pet shops should be subject to a State government Animal Welfare Code of Practice, which includes unannounced inspections, and only be able to re-home animals on behalf of a refuge or pound, or sell cats and dogs from a breeder with a government permit number which must be provided to the consumer.
+• Pet shops should be subject to a State Government Animal Welfare Code of Practice, which includes unannounced inspections, and only be able to re-home animals on behalf of a shelter or pound, or sell cats and dogs from a breeder with a Government Permit Number, which must be provided to the consumer.

 • All animals being transferred into the pet shop should be required by law to be a minimum of 8 weeks of age, desexed, microchipped, vaccinated wormed, flea-treated and health checked.